Heroes of the Early HIV/AIDS Epidemic in Utah

 There have been many documentaries about the AIDS crisis and many more stories that are both personal and universal.
 Yet we have not seen anything like this beautiful and inspirational look at Dr. Kristen Ries and Maggie Snyder, her Physician’s Assistant, who ran the only practice to care for HIV/AIDS patients in Utah.

-The film was directed by Jenny Mackenzie and co-directed and produced by Jared Ruga and Amanda Stoddard, and is conventionally made, with talking head interviews, photographs, news reports, and home movie footage.
+The film was directed and produced by Jenny Mackenzie, Jared Ruga and Amanda Stoddard, and is conventionally made, with talking head interviews, photographs, news reports, and home movie footage.
 The film also traverses familiar territory when it discusses the shame and stigma HIV/AIDS patients face (especially during the early years of the epidemic), and how life expectancies for patients changed as AZT and cocktails were able to treat the disease.

 What makes this so different from other AIDS films are the personal stories that put a face on both the doctors and their patients.
 Dr. Ries explains why and how she became interested in infectious diseases and was willing to take on HIV/AIDS patients, especially when the Utah Department of Health refused to treat the many people who were suffering.

 We also see how Maggie Snyder provided support for both Dr. Ries and patients, giving them the respect they deserved.
 Ries speaks of losing many patients who felt uncomfortable being treated by the “AIDS doctor.”
 She jokes that her practice consisted of “gays and grays” because her patients either had HIV or were elderly.
 The two women eventually became a couple themselves, lending additional support visibility to LGBT causes.